markhicken/GASL/README.md

 ### Javascript Triggers

 In Storyline, create a Javascript trigger.
-To manually track a pageView use the following code:
+To manually track a pageView, use the following code:

     gasl.trackPageview(sPath, sTitle);